a-agnesmary/a-agnesmary/README.md

 java developer from India
 - 🔭 I’m currently doing Incubation Trainee on Zoho
-- 🌱 I’m currently learning java and System Design
+- 🌱 I’m currently learning java and SQL
 - 💬 Ask me about java
 - 📫 How to reach me: agneshmaryalbert@gmail.com